 The Symptomatic Care Clinic (SCC) is a special treatment center for MSK patients.
-It’s meant for medical problems and services related to cancer or cancer treatments.
-Many tests and treatments, such as intravenous (IV) medications (medications put into your vein) and imaging scans, can be done in the SCC.
+It’s for medical problems and services related to cancer or cancer treatments.
+Many tests and treatments can be done at the SCC, including imaging scans and intravenous (IV) medications (medications put into your vein).

 Why would I need to go to the SCC?

-You should go to the SCC if you have a medical problem that can’t wait until your healthcare provider can see you, such as:
+You should go to the SCC if you have a medical problem that cannot wait until your healthcare provider can see you.
+This includes:

 If you’re having a medical problem, call your MSK oncologist (cancer doctor) before going to the SCC.
 They may be able to help you over the phone.
-Monday through Friday from 9:00 am to 5:00 pm, a member of your oncologist’s office will answer your call.
-After 5:00 pm, during the weekend, and on holidays, the MSK operator will answer.
+If you call Monday through Friday from to , a member of your oncologist’s office will answer your call.
+After , during the weekend, and on holidays, the MSK operator will answer.

-If your oncologist decides you need to go to the SCC, they’ll ask the SCC staff to call you to schedule an appointment.
+Your oncologist (cancer doctor) may decide you need to go to the SCC.
+They will ask the SCC staff to call you to schedule an appointment.
 The appointment is usually on the same day.

 Where is the SCC located?

 The SCC is located in West Harrison.
-Its address is:
+The address is:

 500 Westchester Avenue